 Notes: 1.
-LEPA = low ecological protection area
+EQG = Environmental quality guideline, LEPA = low ecological protection area

-Toxic algae species Karenia brevis, Lyngbya majuscula and Pfiesteria spp. were not recorded at compliance monitoring sites at the boundary of the LEPA during the 2023 summer monitoring and the EQG relevant to algal biotoxins (for the EQO, Maintenance of Primary and Secondary Contact Recreation) was met.
+Toxic algae species Lyngbya majuscula and Pfiesteria spp. were not recorded at compliance monitoring sites and median cell count of Karenia brevis did not exceed 10 cells/mL at the boundary of the LEPA during the 2023 summer monitoring.
+The EQG relevant to algal biotoxins (for the EQO, Maintenance of Primary and Secondary Contact Recreation) was met.